Want to work in Aptoma?

 Glamour — we're craftsmen 99% of the time.

-There is a weekly or bi-weekly status and planning meeting (STAPL) for each team, where priorities are discussed and decided orally.
-Every team has a lead.
+Each team has a weekly or bi-weekly status and planning meeting (STAPL), where priorities are discussed and decided.

 We have a business team run by CEO which is preparing all major product and/or company decisions, but these decisions are all made in the all-hands meeting.